MicrosoftDocs/defender-docs/defender-endpoint/elam-on-mdav.md

 ## How do I keep the MDAV ELAM driver up to date?

-The MDAV ELAM driver ships with the monthly “[Platform update](microsoft-defender-antivirus-updates.md).”
+The MDAV ELAM driver ships with the monthly "[Platform update](microsoft-defender-antivirus-updates.md)."

 ## Can the Early Launch Antimalware (ELAM) policy be modified?